Indev450/SRB2Kart-Saturn/LUASTUFF.md

 Global table for all musicdefs, similar to mobjinfo, states, etc. Can take either integer indices, from `0` to `#musicdefs-1`, or string indices (which is equal to calling `S_FindMusicCredit`).

+## addHook("MusicCredit", function(musicdef))

+Hook is called whenever `S_ShowMusicCredit` (either from game or mod) is called.
+Takes musicdef as only argument, returning true will overwrite vanilla behavior (not show music credit), can be used to implement custom music credit pop-ups.

 # Other changes

 ## P_PlayRinglossSound(source, damager)